- Light therapy for acne is a method of acne treatment that utilizes specific wavelengths of light to target acne-causing bacteria.

 Contents

-What is Light Therapy?
+What Is Light Therapy?

 Light therapy, or phototherapy, treats symptoms of mild to moderate acne.
-Each color of light therapy utilizes a specific wavelength (blue waves or red waves) to treat acne breakouts.
-Blue light therapy targets the Propionibacterium acnes (P. acnes) bacteria that causes acne, killing it and helping to prevent future breakouts.
+Each color of light employs a specific wavelength (blue or red waves) to treat breakouts.

 Light therapy treatments don’t require any downtime to recover, and there are few side effects or adverse events associated with them.

-Light treatments vs laser treatments
+Light treatments vs. laser treatments

-Light treatments address surface-level acne and the bacteria that causes it.
-They don’t penetrate to deeper layers of skin, and they can’t address non-inflammatory acne symptoms.
+Light treatments address surface level acne and the bacteria that causes it.
+They don’t penetrate to deeper layers of skin, and they can’t address noninflammatory acne symptoms.

-Laser treatments penetrate to deeper layers of skin, and help to clear away damaged skin cells and clear the pores.
+Laser treatments do penetrate to deeper layers of skin, and help to clear away damaged skin cells and clear pores.
 Laser treatments for acne encourage cell turnover, new skin cell growth, regulation of oil production and collagen production.
 They also treat whiteheads, blackheads and certain types of pustules.

 Does Light Therapy Work for Acne?

-It could take up to 12 weeks to see results of light therapy for acne, and it may take several sessions before any change is noticeable.
-Your provider may also recommend occasional follow-up sessions to maintain results.
+For best results, you will need repeat treatments.
+It could take up to 12 weeks to see results of light therapy for acne, and it may take several sessions before any improvements are noticeable.
+Depending on your unique situation, your provider may also recommend occasional follow-up sessions to maintain results.

 Blue light therapy for acne

 Blue light therapy for acne is a type of light therapy that is used to treat pimples and kill acne-causing bacteria.
-It’s considered effective for mild to moderate acne vulgaris breakouts.
+It’s considered effective for mild to moderate acne breakouts.

 Red light therapy for acne

-Red light therapy for acne can help to address inflammation, heal damaged skin and reduce the appearance of acne scars.
+Red light therapy for acne can help address inflammation, heal damaged skin and reduce the appearance of acne scars.
 Unlike blue light therapy, red light therapy is not antimicrobial.

 Red light can penetrate to deeper layers of skin to relieve inflammation and promote healing.
 It may be used for chronic skin issues or combined with blue light therapy to address more moderate to severe forms of acne.